HirunaVishwamith/Multicore_Linux_Image/README.md

 For detailed instructions, consult the QEMU documentation or RISC-V resources.

 Additional Notes
-Path Adjustments: Double-check all paths (e.g., $RISCV) match your system’s setup.
+Path Adjustments: Double-check all paths (e.g., RISCV) match your system’s setup.
 Incorrect paths are a common source of build errors.
 Performance: The -j16 flag assumes a multi-core system.
 Use nproc to determine your core count and adjust accordingly (e.g., make -j$(nproc)).
 Troubleshooting: If you encounter issues, verify tool versions, review error logs, or consult the official documentation for Buildroot, Linux, riscv-pk, and QEMU.
 Next Steps: After building, you can run the emulator with QEMU.
 Example command (adjust paths as needed):